donlee4u/ML_Class/README.md

 - 👋 Hi, I’m @donlee4u
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning deep learning algorithm
+- 🌱 I’m currently teaching machine learning algorithm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...